60 Fun Facts About Animals You Probably Didn’t Know Before

 Think you know everything there is to know about these familiar animals?
 Think again!

 These slow-moving, eucalyptus-eating marsupials native to Australia are beloved for their sweet demeanors and distinctly non-human adorableness.
 However, they do share one feature in common with homo sapiens: fingerprints.
 What’s more, their fingerprints, analyzed under a microscope, are virtually indistinguishable in the way they loop and whorl from our own.
 Researchers posit that koalas adapted this feature—which is also present in primates such as chimpanzees—in order to better grasp the branches they climb to forage for leaves.
-Check out these other fun facts about animals that live long.
+Learn about how many koalas are left in the world, and be sure to check out these other fun facts about animals that live long.

 According to Live Science, elephants have “many admirable qualities,” including a fantastic sense of smell, a seeming near-immunity to cancer, and “complex social lives.”
 Despite all this, here’s a crazy animal fact: elephants are unable to jump.
 That’s because they have what an evolutionary researcher at the Royal Veterinary College in London calls “wimpy lower-leg muscles” and inflexible ankles—conditions that also make it a challenge for them to run for more than a short distance.
 These manatee facts will blow your mind.